SergeyKanzhelev/BO/readme.md

 Use as a dimension: No
 Cardinality: medium
-Data format compression: Yes, have shorter name for ìApplication Insights Availability Monitoringî
+Data format compression: Yes, have shorter name for ‚ÄúApplication Insights Availability Monitoring‚Äù

 Telemetry